alcardm/mvc/README.md

 This proyect follows Codecourse's tutorial Build a PHP MVC Application at [YouTube](https://www.youtube.com/watch?v=OsCTzGASImQ&list=PLfdtiltiRHWGXVHXX09fxXDi-DqInchFD)

-As database's ORM I will add [Medoo](https://medoo.in/) and problably a PHP template engine.
+As a database framework I will include [Medoo](https://medoo.in/) and problably a PHP template engine.

 Not sure about the front end.